sharhar/Leopard-EM/docs/programs/match_template.md

 The other two fields define how finely orientation space is sampled with lower angular values corresponding to a larger number of samples.
 The `psi_step` field controls how many degrees are between two consecutive **in-plane** rotations while `theta_step` corresponds to the step size for **out-of-plane** rotations.

-??? info "Angular sampling parameters"
+??? info "A note on default angular sampling parameters"

     We have empirically found an angular sampling of `psi_step: 1.5` and `theta_step: 2.5` works well for maximizing 60S ribosomal subunit detections *in situ*.
 These values do not come from some underlying theory.
 Increasing angular sampling from these parameters in the 60S case does not lead to more particle detections, but it does raise the computational cost and 2DTM noise floor.
 Decreasing angular sampling leads to particle "misses" which is undesirable.